 Figure 3: Workflow for paired dataset T-test and Jaccard analysis.

 Probe-batch effect correlation checks

-We checked for the existence of a conserved batch-correlated gene set by conducting PCA on 12 pairwise combinations of same-class-different-batch samples.
+We checked for the existence of a conserved batch-correlated gene set by conducting PCA on 12 pairwise combinations of same-class-different-batch (SCDB) samples.